maitrongnhan99/cursor-vide-coding-rules/README.md

 # Vide Coding Rules for Cursor AI

 A collection of predefined rules for Cursor AI to implement Vide coding best practices.
-This repository contains guidelines that can be added to your project's `.cursorrules` to ensure consistent, high-quality code generation.
+This repository contains guidelines that can be added to your project's `.cursor/rules` to ensure consistent, high-quality code generation.

 ## Overview